Jug McSpaden: Career

-Retirement and records

 In 1947, McSpaden became vice president of a sportswear company, the Palm Beach Company, and left the professional golf tour; he did compete periodically in Tour events for some time after this.

-McSpaden was elected to the Professional Golfers' Association Hall of Fame, and the Kansas Golf Hall of Fame on September 30, 1991.
 He was the course architect for the Dub's Dread Golf Club in Kansas City, Kansas.
 He competed in the Senior PGA Championship until the age of 85.

 While McSpaden had 17 PGA Tour wins in all, he holds a PGA record for coming in second: 13 times in one year, 1945.
 That same year, he set a PGA record of 31 top-10 finishes in one season.
 He finished 12 times in the top-10 at major championships.
 His best finish was runner-up to Denny Shute at the 1937 PGA Championship.

-McSpaden was the first pro golfer to shoot a 59 on a par 71 course (Brackenridge Park Golf Club, San Antonio, Texas) in 1939.
+McSpaden was the first pro golfer to shoot a 59 on a par-71 course (Brackenridge Park Golf Club, San Antonio, Texas) in 1939.
 His playing partners that day were Byron Nelson, Paul Runyan, and Ben Hogan.